Intellihackz/injective-vault-evm/TUTORIAL-contract.md

 **[Continue to Part 2: Frontend Development →](TUTORIAL-FRONTEND.md)**

 In Part 2, we'll:

-* Set up a React app with TypeScript
+* Build the React UI
 * Connect to MetaMask
 * Interact with your deployed vault contract
-* Build a complete user interface
+* Create a complete user interface

 Let's make this vault accessible to users!